Types of alternative treatments

 Alternatives to surgery:

 For decades, attempts at countering excessive sweating through alternative methods have been utilized with mixed results.
 Conservative solutions such as BOTOX®, lotions, oral medications, electronic devices, acupuncture, anti-anxiety medications, beta blockers, biofeedback, and herbal medicines have had little or no effect on the problem.

 That said, surgery should not be resorted to without attempting some of these alternative methods first.
 Patients who suffer only from axillary hyperhidrosis (armpit sweating) should try medicated antiperspirants such as Drysol, Maxim, and Odaban.

 In fact, many insurance companies demand that alternatives be used first, before resorting to surgical methods.

-Most patients who undergo surgery have already tried using conservative methods and resort to ETS as a final and permanent solution.
+Most patients who undergo surgery have already tried using conservative methods and resort to ETS as a final and proven surgical solution.
 As part of this surgical procedure the sympathetic chain, responsible for excessive sweating, is interrupted or excised.